Joon-Jung/Remote-Interactive-Surgery-Platform/README.md

 # Remote-Interactive-Surgery-Platform

-This repository contains code for a remote interactive surgery platform running on Micosoft HoloLens 2.
+This repository contains official code for a remote interactive surgery platform running on Micosoft HoloLens 2.
 For a detailed explanation of this software and evaluaation of our method, please refer to our paper [Remote Interactive Surgery Platform (RISP): Proof of Concept for an Augmented-Reality-Based Platform for Surgical Telementoring](https://www.mdpi.com/2313-433X/9/3/56).

 **05/Jan/2025**: We have fixed the issues with RISP-HL2.